TomBleher/Multivariable-One-At-A-Time-ADAM-Optimization/README.md

+### Project description

-The modified code utilizes the following dictionary which holds each parameter and its corresponding optimization status.
+This version of the optimization algorithm utilizes ADAM optimization for one parameter at a time.
+It utilizes the following dictionary which holds each parameter and its corresponding optimization status.
 I will initialize the system with the optimization status false for all parameters.

 ```python
 self.optimization_status = {